 Water spells health: Water flushes out the toxins.
 A good amount of liquid intake helps the entire system and of course is best for curing skin ailments.
 The average man needs 2.9 litres, or about 12 cups of water, a day and woman needs about 2.2 litres.

-Stop bad breath: You can prevent that unfriendly odour.
+Stop bad breath: You can prevent that unfriendly odor.
 It is caused by oral bacteria.
 A tongue scraper may help, but dental care may be needed.
 Mouth rinses are effective, as are flossing and brushing teeth twice a day.

-Slow down on the junk: Research shows that eating too many high-fat-food contributes to high blood-cholesterol levels, which can cause hardening of the arteries, coronary heart disease and stroke.
+Slow down on the junk: Research shows that eating too many high-fat-food contributes to high blood cholesterol levels, which can cause hardening of the arteries, coronary heart disease, and stroke.

 Spouse can matter: A man in poor health in his 50s is six times more likely to be affected if married to a woman who is also in poor health.